red-bin/freeasinfoia/README.md

 This repo will mostly be used to track changes as this project progresses.
 This will eventually be moved to a different repository outside of this account.

-Google docs spreadsheet of collected information.
-Shoutout to infinint for helping out with the prettyfication. https://docs.google.com/spreadsheets/d/16HiOEZehb_YoUtCgLKG89oMVO0rLX8nwMevHigv5Lq8
+Here is the current Google docs spreadsheet which has quite a lot of helpful information: https://docs.google.com/spreadsheets/d/16HiOEZehb_YoUtCgLKG89oMVO0rLX8nwMevHigv5Lq8 (Big shoutout to infinint/Bundy for the help in prettifying it.)

 Much of this data was collected through parsing http://www.nfoic.org/.